Biography of David Lloyd George

-1919: Went to Versailles outside Paris to attend the Peace Conference where he warned about the problems that revenge would cause and fought against some of the more harsh penalties proposed in the Treaty.
+1919: He went to Versailles outside Paris to attend the Peace Conference where he warned about the problems that revenge would cause and fought against some of the more harsh penalties proposed in the Treaty.

 1921: David Lloyd-George negotiated with Sin Fein and conceded the setting up of the Irish Free state.

 1922: His unpopularity about the Irish Question led to his downfall at the General Election.

 1931: Following defeat at the General Election he resigned as leader of the Liberal Party and became the leader of a group of independent Liberal M.P’s.

 1945: Lloyd-George retained his Parliamentary seat up until his death and was made an Earl in his last few months.

 1933: “War Memoirs”